 - Speed Editing– Because pressing CMD+E can be boring why not try this top tip.
 Highlight the section of audio that you would like to chop – drag your mouse down then release to pop in the edit you require.
 This should split the audio clip into the desired length.

 - Smooth Automation– Change the shape of your automation from straight lines to curved.
 Just hover over the automation, hold Alt and drag the automation into beautifully shaped curves.
 These can be incredibly useful for adding more natural fades and risers.
 A personal favourite tip of all the Touch Loops Ableton lovers.

 By right clicking on the simple delay audio FX you can choose multiple options that affect how the simple-delay responds to changes in tempo and delay time.
 By selecting re-pitch mode the audio shall warp and twist, especially with changes in tempo, delay times and feedback levels.

-You might also like our debut Ableton Live Sampler Instrument: Ethereal Instruments
+You might also like our Ableton Live Sampler Instruments and Ableton Live Sample Packs.

 The Touch Loops team.